The scholarships listed below are geared specifically toward students pursuing careers in education.

 - Currently enrolled and in good standing at Northeastern Illinois University.

 - Declared, pre-declared, or intended major in the Early Childhood Education program within the Goodwin College of Education.

 - Demonstrated financial need.

-First preference given to students who attended Michael Faraday Elementary School.
+First preference for the Lynne E. Worsham Memorial Award is given to students who attended Michael Faraday Elementary School.
 Second preference given to graduates of any school within the Chicago Public Schools system who are declared Education majors or declared pre-Education majors.